salesforce/pomgen/docs/bazel_maven_workflow.md

     <version>1.0.0-SNAPSHOT</version>
 </dependency>
 ```

-Now you can compile your Maven project, it should be using the latest SNAPSHOT jars produced by Bazel.
+Now you can compile your Maven project, it will use the latest jars produced by Bazel.